Skip to content

 Run on an emulator vs physical device.
 Some build issues are device-specific.
 If a physical device fails, try an emulator, and vice versa.

-For related React Native issues, see Fix: React Native Metro Bundler Failed and Fix: Xcode Build Failed.
+For related React Native issues, see Fix: React Native Metro Bundler Failed, Fix: Xcode Build Failed, Fix: Expo Not Working, and Fix: Gradle Build Failed.

 F